Schmitzi/webserv/study/notes.md

 ## ToDo:

+- Double POST: no 407 confict response -> Not necessary

+## Done

+- single POST: content was not uploaded, file was not removed on interupt -> Done?

 - Long POST: yes | curl -v -X POST -H "Host: abc.com" -H "Content-Type: text/plain" --data @- http://localhost:8080/upload/hello.txt

 - Using @- to read from STDIN does not seem to work, closing the FD and sending data isnt working